 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Grand Junction students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Grand Junction, Colorado students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Mesa County Valley School District follows the Colorado Academic Standards as the guideline for teaching and learning across the district.
 The curriculum covers the subjects of Math, Science, Social Studies, Language Arts, the Arts, World Languages, and even Personal Financial Literacy.
 The goals of the curriculum include providing students with a basis of knowledge that will serve them in their future pursuits, but also the critical thinking skills necessary to evaluate situations and solve problems.